aditya-bhuyan/dees-pages-workshop/instructions/Lab01-Config-README.md

 # Follow Instructions to Externalize the Welcome Message

 ## Code Change
 - Verify the *HomeControllerTests.java* file to check the change in test.
-The *HomeController.java* needs to be changed to pass the test case
+The *HomeController.java* needs to be changed to pass the test case.
 - In *HomeController.java* create a String variable **pageContent** and intialize it through constructor using @Value annotation.
 Use the same variable in getPage() method to return welcome message.
 ```java
 package org.dell.kube.pages;